Engaging and Enlightening with Mission-Driven Content and Strategic Partnerships

 As America's leading investigation network, ID provides in-depth documentaries and series that challenge viewers on the key issues shaping our culture and defining our world.
 ID's programming shines a light on important, overlooked aspects of our justice system and showcase compelling stories of mystery, intrigue and determination.

 Destination America celebrates the people, places, and stories of the United States.
-Through their partnership with the National Park Foundation, Destination America has helped to support and preserve America's national parks and programs.
+Through their partnerships with the Student Conservation Association (SCA), KCBS (Kansas City Barbeque Society), Valpak and more, Destination America has been able to give back to the great states of America in various ways.
 The network is also committed to giving back in times of need, and began a partnership in 2013 with USA WEEKEND to create the Red, White and You contest.
 In what has now become an annual event, Destination America launches a search every year for the two most deserving communities to receive a one-of-a-kind Fourth of July celebration.
-The 2014 contest garnered more than 2,500 entries, from which judges chose Prescott, AZ, a town recovering from devastating wildfires, and Hamtramck, MI, which had not celebrated a July 4th in more than 30 years.
-Both cities received celebrations that included thrilling rides, dazzling fireworks, musical performances, and appearances from Abel Gonzales of Destination America’s hit TV show, Deep Fried Masters.
+The 2015 contest garnered more than 2,800 entries.
+Last year, Destination America awarded two towns; Prescott, AZ, a town recovering from devastating wildfires, and Hamtramck, MI , which had not celebrated a July 4th in more than 30 years.
+Both cities received celebrations that included thrilling rides, dazzling fireworks, musical performances, and appearances from talent featured on Destination America's hit shows!

 American Heroes Channel